xenia-project/xenia/style_guide.md

 The style guide can be summed up as 'clang-format with the Google style set'.
 In addition, the [Google Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) is followed and cpplint is the source of truth.
+When in doubt, defer to what code in the project already does.

 Base rules: